vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 ```

 ### resolution
 CSS resolution has few possible unit values: dots per inch, dots per centimeter and dots per pixel unit.
 In CSS they look like: `dpi`, `dpcm` and `dppx` respectively.
-Possible use case is adjacting canvas resolution to an user device screen.
+The possible use case is adjusting canvas resolution to a user device screen.
 You can register such property this way:

 ```js
 CSS.registerProperty({